-1 year 3 years 5 years 10 years \$65 \$205 \$357 \$798
+1 year 3 years 5 years 10 years \$48 \$151 \$263 \$591

 Portfolio turnover The fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the fund's investment results.
-During the period from June 25, 2024, (commencement of operations) to the end of the most recent fiscal year, the fund's portfolio turnover rate was 49% of the average value of its portfolio.
+During the most recent fiscal year, the fund's portfolio turnover rate was 26% of the average value of its portfolio.